rodneyshupe/Cookbook/Recipes/Appetizers/Lefsa.rst

 - 1/2 cup butter
 - 1 tablespoon salt
 - 1 tablespoon sugar
-- 4 cup all-purpose flour
+- 4 cups all-purpose flour

 Directions
 ----------

-1. Peel potatoes and place them in a large pot with a large amount of water.
-Bring water to a boil, and let the potatoes boil until soft.
+1. Peel potatoes and place in a large pot with a large amount of water; bring to a boil and boil until soft.
 Drain and mash well.
-2. In a large mixing bowl, combine 8 cups mashed potatoes, cream, butter, salt, and sugar.
-Cover potatoes and refrigerate over night.
+2. In a large mixing bowl, combine 8 cups mashed potatoes, cream, butter, salt, and sugar; cover and refrigerate overnight.
-3. Mix flour into the mashed potatoes and roll the mixture into balls about the size of tennis balls, or smaller depending on preference.
-Keep balls of dough on plate in the refrigerator.
+3. Mix flour into the mashed potatoes, then roll into balls about the size of tennis balls, or smaller if preferred; keep the balls on a plate in the refrigerator.
-4. Taking one ball out of the refrigerator at a time, roll dough balls out on a floured board.
-To keep the dough from sticking while rolling it out, it helps to have a rolling pin with a cotton rolling pin covers.
+4. Taking one ball out at a time, roll out on a floured board.
+A rolling pin with a cotton cover helps keep the dough from sticking.
-5. Fry the lefsa in a grill or in an iron skillet at very high heat.
-If lefsa brown too much, turn the heat down.
-After cooking each piece of lefsa place on a dishtowel.
-Fold towel over lefsa to keep warm.
-Stack lefsa on top of each other and keep covered to keep from drying out.
+5. Fry the lefsa on a grill or in an iron skillet at very high heat, turning the heat down if it browns too much.
+Place each cooked piece on a dishtowel and fold the towel over to keep warm; stack the lefsa and keep covered to keep from drying out.